Asutosh Law

-Asutosh Law was an Indian politician and Lawyer.
+Asutosh Laha was an Indian politician and Lawyer.
 He was elected to the Lok Sabha, lower house of the Parliament of India from Dum Dum in 1984.
 He was a student of St. Xavier's College, Kolkata and later studied law in University College of Law, Calcutta.

 Asutosh Law also served as the chairman of the Parliamentary Estimates Committee and a director of Allahabad Bank.